 Performance Telemetry

-Capture built-in FPS and memory telemetry with the Ansight .NET SDK, tune sampling cadence and retention, and choose the right default memory channels per platform.
+Capture built-in FPS, memory, and battery telemetry with the Ansight .NET SDK, tune sampling cadence and retention, and choose the right default memory channels per platform.

 This page is about numeric telemetry channels.
 For application logs and timeline events, see Capturing Logs.